oemof/oemof-solph/docs/introductory_tutorials/home_pv_battery_system.rst

 As grid supply is the only option, both lines of course overlap perfectly.

+.. admonition:: Learning
+    :class: important

+    The model balances supply and demand along flows in a graph based model.

 You can get the complete (uncommented) code for this step:
 :download:`home_pv_1.py </../tutorials/introductory/home_pv/home_pv_1.py>`